ASMblock/BlockChain/Readme.md

 This will create two binaries in the current directory:

-* [cored](https://chain.com/docs/core/reference/cored): the Chain Core daemon and API server
+* [cored](https://chain.com/docs/core/reference/cored): the ASM Chain daemon and API server
-* [corectl](https://chain.com/docs/core/reference/corectl): control functions for a Chain Core
+* [corectl](https://chain.com/docs/core/reference/corectl): control functions for a ASM Chain

 Set up the database: